reactioncommerce/reaction-docs/public-docs/upgrading.md

 ## Notes for Developers

-- We highly recommend that you clone `reaction-platform` into a separate folder for 3.x.
-When you run the `git clone` command, add `reaction-platform3` or something similar at the end, and it will clone into a folder with that name instead of defaulting to the repo name.
+- We highly recommend that you clone `reaction-development-platform` into a separate folder for 3.x.
+When you run the `git clone` command, add `reaction-development-platform3` or something similar at the end, and it will clone into a folder with that name instead of defaulting to the repo name.
 This way you will avoid having to change your `.env` file back and forth if you switch from 2.x to 3.x.
-Just run 2.x from one the `reaction-platform2` folder and 3.x from the `reaction-platform3` folder.
+Just run 2.x from one the `reaction-development-platform2` folder and 3.x from the `reaction-development-platform3` folder.
 - Every project now has a `.nvmrc` file listing the proper expected version of NodeJS.
 Always run `nvm use` after you `cd` to any project directory.
 If prompted, run the `nvm install` command that is shown.
   - If you don't have the `nvm` command, go here to download NVM: [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm)
   - There are [shell extensions](https://github.com/nvm-sh/nvm/blob/master/README.md#deeper-shell-integration) you can install to automatically do `nvm use` whenever you `cd` to a directory that has a `.nvmrc` file.